tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 # Use of Exported Authenticators with Extended Key Update {#exported}

 EKU provides fresh traffic secrets, but EKU alone does not authenticate that both endpoints derived the same updated keys.
+An attacker that temporarily compromises an endpoint may later act as an active MitM capable of interfering with the EKU exchange.
-An active attacker interfering with an EKU exchange could cause the peers to transition to divergent traffic secrets without detection.
-To confirm that both peers transitioned to the same new key state, endpoints can use Exported Authenticators {{?RFC9261}}
+Such an attacker can cause the peers to transition to divergent traffic secrets without detection, but cannot compromise the endpoint to derive secrets after the new epoch is established.
-immediately after completing an EKU.
+To confirm that both peers transitioned to the same new key state, endpoints can use Exported Authenticators {{?RFC9261}} immediately after completing an EKU.

 This document updates Section 5.1 of {{!RFC9261}} to specify that, after an Extended Key Update has completed, the Handshake Context and Finished MAC Key used for